vijayrajpanchall/matic-docs/docs/supernets/operate/deploy-cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document walks through the set up and configuration of a childchain devnet using AWS with Terraform.
+This document provides a complete walkthrough for setting up and configuring a childchain devnet on AWS using Terraform.
+The AWS deployment tab contains detailed instructions for deploying a devnet on AWS, and there is also a fast track guide for quick reference.

+The tutorials will teach you how to set up a devnet for Polygon Supernets on AWS using Terraform and Ansible.
+This involves creating a VPC, subnets, security groups, and EC2 instances, and configuring the nodes using an Ansible playbook.

+Additionally, a troubleshoot guide will be published shortly to help you with any issues that may arise during the setup, and we plan to add similar guides for other cloud providers in the future.

 <!-- ===================================================================================================================== -->
 <!-- ===================================================================================================================== -->